Fourth International (post-reunification): Eleventh World Congress: Declining factionalism

 The years prior to the Eleventh World Congress reflected declining factional heat in the International: no international factions have been declared since then.
 Michel Pablo's tendency raised the question of unity in 1976, with an ambitious proposal that it and the International could eventually unify in a new organisation comprising tendencies that were, or were evolving towards, revolutionary Marxism.
 The secretariat felt unable to move ahead with the proposal.
 Pablo's tendency finally rejoined in 1995.

 Two currents with roots in Gerry Healy's ICFI also came towards the International at this time: the Workers' Socialist League in Britain and the Socialist League in Australia both opened discussions in 1976.
 Both currents would eventually merge with the sections of the International in their countries; the Socialist League merging in 1977, while the majority of the Workers' Socialist League became the Socialist Group, which was to attend the ninth world congress and eventually join in 1987.

 Resolutions on the world situation, Latin America, women's liberation and Western Europe were adopted by overwhelming percentages.
 The world congress agreed that the sections should execute a turn to industry.
 The Eleventh World Congress, held in November 1979, gathered 200 delegates from 48 countries.
 It registered further growth above all in Spain, Mexico, Colombia and in France.
 The congress also opened a discussion on the place of pluralism in Socialist Democracy, which was to continue until 1985.
 It also invited contributions from the Workers' Socialist League in Britain, developing a relationship which led to WSL's successor organisation joining the International in 1987.

 The most contested debate at the congress was on the Nicaraguan revolution.
 Two views developed inside the United Secretariat, but both supported the FSLN and argued for the building of a section of the International inside the FSLN.
-This approach was disputed by the tendency of Nahuel Moreno, which split to merge briefly with the tendency led by Pierre Lambert.
+This approach was disputed by the tendency of Nahuel Moreno.

+Moreno and supporters split from USEC in 1979.
+They initially wanted to merge with the Organising Committee for the Reconstruction of the Fourth International led by Pierre Lambert, before creating the International Workers League – Fourth International after negotiations failed.